SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/05_CPP_Course.md

 }
 ```

+> [!note] Note: About "using" keyword
-<mark style="background: #FFB8EBA6;">Note</mark>: There are using keywords that corresponds to different meanings.
+There are using keywords that corresponds to different meanings.
+The keyword is one of the most overloaded keyword.
 We look through them later.

-3. <mark style="background: #FFF3A3A6;">There are not implicit type conversion from enum classes to arithmetic types.</mark>
+3. There is NOT implicit type conversion from enum classes to arithmetic types.

-The added features to the classical enums with modern C++:
+**The added features to the classical enums with modern C++**:
-1. specifying the underlying type
+1. Specifying the underlying type of the classical enums, too.
 2. We can use classical enums with the resolution operator just like enum classes.
-This is not a effect, it is added for just to make the syntax same.
+This is not has a effect, it is added for just to make the syntax same.
+(For example: "auto x = Color::red", Color is a classical enum)

 <mark style="background: #FFF3A3A6;">Use the enum classes if there is no special situation to use the classical enums.</mark>

-<mark style="background: #FFF3A3A6;">Enum classes are not a class type.</mark> The can test that with following syntax, and note that is_class_v<> is a <mark style="background: #BBFABBA6;">compile-time literal</mark>, included with <mark style="background: #BBFABBA6;">type_traits</mark>, and we will look them in detail later:
+<mark style="background: #FFF3A3A6;">Enum classes are not a class type.</mark> The can test that with following syntax, and note that "is_class_v<>" is a <mark style="background: #BBFABBA6;">compile-time library</mark>, included with <mark style="background: #BBFABBA6;">type_traits</mark>, and we will look them in detail later:

 ```cpp
 #include < type_traits>